-Consider how loved ones are feeling
+Think how loved ones are feeling

-Taking time to consider their family members’ points of view may help people with the condition be more open about what they are experiencing themselves.
+Taking time to consider family members’ points of view may help people with the condition be more open about what they are experiencing themselves.

-Remember that there is no need for shame
+There is no need for shame

 A person with bipolar disorder may not want to discuss their symptoms because they feel shame about how they behave during an episode.
-These feelings are normal, but it may still help the individual to remind themselves that there is no real basis for feelings of shame.
+These feelings are natural, but it may still help the individual to remind themselves that there is no real basis for feelings of shame.

 Help children avoid shame